itu-tid/lecture-notes/Lectures/Efficient Communication With the Backend.md

-# Efficiently Communicating with the DB
+# Efficient Communication With the Backend

 ## Being Aware of Costs